 - AU: macOS (but not all DAWs that work with macOS)

 - RTAS and AAX: only Pro Tools DAWs

 - VST: any DAW on any operating system

 As you can probably guess, VST plugins are the most common because they work with every DAW and OS.

 The next factor is cost.
-Most DAWs you have to pay for, but there are many solid options that are free (or super affordable).
+Most DAWs you have to pay for, but many solid options are free (or super affordable).
 I’ll talk more about this below.

 And the last consideration: make sure the DAW you choose fits what you want to do.
 That’s what the rest of this post is all about…